See board of directors, board of trustees.

 - newspaper names

 Capitalize and italicize.
-Capitalize the in a newspaper's name if it is part of the proper name of the publication: The News Tribune.
-Lowercase the before newspaper names if a story mentions several papers, some of which use the as part of the name and some of which do not: the Seattle Times, News Tribune, and New York Times.
+Capitalize the in a newspaper's name if it is part of the publication's proper name: The News Tribune.
+Lowercase the before newspaper names if a story mentions several papers, some of which use the as part of the name and some do not: the Seattle Times, News Tribune, and New York Times.

 - proper nouns, proper names

 Capitalize nouns that identify a specific person, place, or thing: Sarah, Julie, America, Tacoma.

 - Proper names

 Capitalize common nouns such as party, river, street, and west when they are an integral part of the full name for a person, place, or thing: Democratic Party, Mississippi River, Fleet Street, West Virginia.
 Lowercase these common nouns when they stand alone in subsequent references: the party, the river, the street.
 Lowercase the common noun elements of names in all plural uses the Democratic and Republican parties, Union and Pacific avenues, lakes Washington and Union.
 Also, see brand name.

 Lowercase spring, summer, fall, winter, and derivatives such as springtime unless part of a formal name: Winter Olympics, Summer Olympics, fall semester, spring play.

 Lowercase in all "state of" constructions: the state of Washington, the states of Oregon, and Montana.
 Four states—Kentucky, Massachusetts, Pennsylvania, and Virginia—are legally commonwealths, but the distinction is necessary only for informal uses: Kentucky's commonwealth filed a suit.
 Otherwise: Tobacco is grown in the state of Kentucky.
 Also, see capitalization, city, town.